TannerPerrien/meethue.co/_products/philips-hue-lightstrip-plus.md

 - paint
 - sync_music
 - sync_movies
+description: 'For clarification, this is the 2nd gen lightstrip: i.e. the better, longer, brighter light strip.
+This is the most flexible light source imaginable.
-description: The most flexible light source imaginable.
-Shape it, attach it to any solid surface and extend it up to 33 feet by adding 40 inch extensions.
+  Shape it, attach it to any solid surface and extend it up to 33 feet by adding 40 inch extensions.'
 purchaseUrl: http://amzn.to/1VFKSXi
+sections:
+- name: How is this different than the LightStrip?
+  content: You may find the LightStrip being sold elsewhere on the web, but be warned
+    that the regular LightStrip is the 1st generation lightstrip and is considerably less bright than the LightStrip Plus!
+If you find a good deal on the 1st gen and don't need the extra brightness, go for it.
+However, take note that the exact color output may vary, so you would be best advised to not mix and match the 1st gen and 2nd gen lightstrips too close to each other.
 specs:
 - name: Light
   items: